Golfrid Siregar: Controversies surrounding his death

-On the evening of 2 October 2019, Mr. Siregar was said to have visited his uncle’s house, played board games, drank tea and left at about 11 p.m.
-At about 1:15 a.m., Siregar’s unconscious body into the hospital was brought by three men claiming he was found lying in the street.
+In the evening of 2 October 2019, Mr. Siregar was said to have visited his uncle's house, played board games, drank tea and left at about 11 p.m.
+At about 1:15 a.m., Siregar's unconscious body was brought to the hospital by three men claiming he was found lying in the street.
 On Oct.
-11, North Sumatra Chief-of-Police, Agus Andriyanto announced in a media statement that Siregar death was as a result of a single-vehicle traffic accident which occurred when his motorbike hit a kerb and that alcohol was in his system according to the conducted autopsy report.
+11, North Sumatra Chief-of-Police Agus Andriyanto announced in a media statement that Siregar's death was as a result of a single-vehicle traffic accident which occurred when his motorbike hit a kerb, and that alcohol was in his system according to the conducted autopsy report.
 His death was claimed by his family and fellow activists to be related to his human rights and environmental work.
 The three men who found him were later arrested for theft of his personal belongings but not assault.

 The suspicions was further heightened by the previous records of human right abuses against activists, most especially environmental defenders in Indonesia.
-Siregar was said to have gotten multiple death threats in relation to his active advocacy against a hydropower plant project.
+Siregar had supposedly received multiple death threats, connected to his active opposition to a hydropower plant project.
 The police report was refuted by his family and fellow activists.
-It was suspected that the head injury he sustained was as a resulting of being beaten rather than a motorbike accident or in an attack by bike-riding robbers as reported in the preliminary police reports because he has no body injury.
-This was further backed by medical opinion of Dr Poaradda Nababan, a surgeon and a member of North Sumatra Province Legislative Assembly that Siregar’s injuries did not correlate with the traffic accident.
+It was suspected that the head injury he sustained was a result of having been beaten rather than a motorbike accident or in an attack by bike-riding robbers, as reported in the preliminary police reports because he had no body injury.
+This was further backed by the medical opinion of Dr Poaradda Nababan, a surgeon and a member of North Sumatra Province Legislative Assembly, who argued that Siregar's injuries did not correlate with the traffic accident.